-In blow to Japan's Abe, Tokyo top prosecutor set to resign: media
+Tokyo top prosecutor quits, justice minister says, in blow to Japan's Abe

 Public support for Abe has slipped over what critics say is his clumsy handling of the coronavirus outbreak, which has tipped the world’s third largest economy into recession.

-Abe was set to lift the state of emergency in more regions on Thursday as new infections decline, acting to resume sorely needed economic activity.
+Japan lifted its state of emergency in more regions on Thursday as new infections decline, acting to resume sorely needed economic activity.

 Japan has not suffered the explosive surge of infections seen in many other countries, with 16,433 confirmed cases including 784 deaths as of Wednesday, according to NHK.